rtama/pubpub-api/README.md

 npm run build-docs
 ```
 `npm run buid-docs` will need to be run each time the template or api.raml is changed.

-### TO-DO

-Determine best format for responding with errors

 ### Testing